Bob Bakish: CEO

-In September 2018, due largely to his turnaround of Viacom, The Hollywood Reporter listed Bakish as #20 in its The Hollywood Reporter 100: The Most Powerful People in Entertainment 2018.
+In September 2018, due largely to his turnaround of Viacom, The Hollywood Reporter listed Bakish as number 20 in its The Hollywood Reporter 100: The Most Powerful People in Entertainment 2018.

-Bakish retained the role of CEO when CBS Corporation and Viacom reunited under a single company to form Paramount Global (then known as ViacomCBS), which closed on December 4, 2019.
+Bakish retained the role of CEO when CBS Corporation and Viacom reunited under a single company to form ViacomCBS (later Paramount Global), which closed on December 4, 2019.

+In 2023, Bakish's total compensation from Paramount Global was $31.1 million, representing a CEO-to-median worker pay ratio of 274-to-1.

+In December 2023, Bakish and David Zaslav discussed the possibility of Paramount Global merging with Warner Bros.
+Discovery.
+TD Cowen analyst, Doug Creutz, stated that they were having "a very hard time believing the current FTC/DOJ, which has been very aggressive in combating industry consolidation", could help the two companies' merger go through.
+However, in February 2024, the discussion was abandoned.

+On April 28, 2024, it was reported that Bakish would resign from his position as a CEO of Paramount due to the pressure from ongoing merger talks between Skydance Media and Paramount.
+Skydance CEO David Ellison would become CEO of Paramount once the merger closes, replacing Bakish; three interim co-CEOs were appointed following Bakish's resignation, including Brian Robbins and Chris McCarthy.

 Board memberships

-Bakish has been on the Board of Directors of Paramount since its merger, and previously at Viacom from December 12, 2016 up until the merger.
-He is also on the Board of Directors at Avid Technology, Inc.
+Bakish has been on the board of directors of Paramount since its merger, and previously at Viacom from December 12, 2016, up until the merger.
+He is also on the board of directors at Avid Technology, Inc.

 He is on the Board of Overseers at Columbia Business School, and is also an active member of its Media & Technology Forum.
 He is also on the Board of Visitors at Columbia University's School of Engineering and Applied Science.

-Bakish was previously Chairman of the board of Viacom 18 Media from 2007 until February 28, 2018.
+Bakish was previously chairman of the board of Viacom 18 Media from 2007 until February 28, 2018.
 He was also Chairman of the Cable Television Advertising Bureau from 2003 to 2005.